-Join 38,000 other runners on this world famous course and help us raise vital funds for our limbless veterans
+Join 38,000 other runners on this world famous course and help us raise vital funds for our injured and limbless veterans

 The Virgin London Marathon is one the most iconic challenges in the world.
 You will run through the streets of London, see the city's most famous attractions and hear the sounds of the cheering crowds screaming your name go by.